 How many treatments does it take?

 This depends on the nature of the condition being treated.
 For some acute conditions, 2 to 6 treatments may be sufficient.
 More chronic conditions may require 6-10 sessions.
 Conditions such as severe arthritis may require ongoing periodic care to control pain.

 How long before results are felt?

 You may feel improvement in your condition (usually pain reduction) after the very first treatment.
 Not everyone responds to laser therapy and results cannot be guaranteed.
 Each treatment is cumulative and results are often felt after 2 to 4 sessions.
 Treatments just take a few minutes, however the therapeutic effect continues to sooth and heal long after you leave our office.
-We are so confident in our laser that we offer the Four Visit Guarantee.

 Are the results long lasting?